MarlinFirmware/MarlinDocumentation/README.md

   - `ruby dk.rb install`
   - `gem install bundler`

-## Installing buildroot on macOS
+### Installing buildroot on macOS

-Apple includes a version of Ruby with macOS, but it's too old to use with Jekyll.
-You'll need Ruby 2.3 or newer to proceed.
-You can use one of the package managers, [Homebrew](http://brew.sh) or [MacPorts](https://www.macports.org) to install [rbenv](https://github.com/rbenv/rbenv) and [ruby-build](https://github.com/rbenv/ruby-build#readme), which will then allow you to install Ruby 2.3.
-You may also install these manually without a package manager.
+Ruby 2.3 or newer is required to use Jekyll, but macOS 10.12 only includes Ruby 2.2.
+For macOS 10.12 and earlier the custom `rbenv` install described below is required.
+Even when the OS comes with Ruby 2.3, we still find it easier to use `rbenv` and `ruby-build` to make a self-managed Ruby install.

+To install [rbenv](https://github.com/rbenv/rbenv) and [ruby-build](https://github.com/rbenv/ruby-build#readme) we recommend using one of the popular package managers, [Homebrew](http://brew.sh) or [MacPorts](https://www.macports.org).
+(You can also download and install these tools manually.)

-Don't install Ruby 2.3 itself using Homebrew or MacPorts, as this leads down a twisty rabbit hole.
-Just use `rbenv`.
-Note that `rbenv` is incompatible with `rvm`, so make sure to also remove any custom `rvm` you've installed before proceeding.
+**Important:** Don't install Ruby 2.3 itself using Homebrew/MacPorts/etc., as this leads down a twisty rabbit hole.
+Either trust the built-in Ruby 2.3 or newer installation or use `rbenv` to do everything.
+Note that `rbenv` is incompatible with `rvm`, so if you ever installed `rvm` before you'll need to remove it before proceeding.

 Once you have `rbenv` and `ruby-build` installed, follow the instructions on the [rbenv](https://github.com/rbenv/rbenv) project page to:

-- install a newer version of Ruby (2.3 or newer),
+- install a local version of Ruby (2.3 or newer),
 - modify your `.bash_profile` with code to set your Ruby environment, and
 - create a local `shims` folder with `$PATH` pointing to your Ruby.

 It sounds ugly, but hopefully the instructions on the [rbenv](https://github.com/rbenv/rbenv) project page are clear enough to get you that far.
+You'll be using `rbenv` from now on to install and manage local Ruby environments.

 With your Ruby environment set up and ready to go, you can now install the `bundler` Ruby gem with:
 - `gem install bundler`

-## Previewing content
+### Previewing content

-Now that you have Jekyll installed, you can preview your changes exactly as they will appear on the final site.
+Now that you have Ruby installed, you'll be able to use Jekyll to preview your changes exactly as they will appear on the final site.
 Just open a terminal/cmd window, use `chdir` or `cd` to change the working path to your local copy of the repository, and execute the following commands:

 ```
 bundle install --path vendor/bundle
 bundle exec jekyll serve --watch --incremental
 ```

-You'll only need to execute the `bundle install` command once.
-It will make sure you have all the required Ruby gems installed.
+You'll only need to execute the `bundle install` command once to install all the required Ruby gems, including Jekyll itself.
 If you get errors at this stage, you may need to update your Ruby installation, fix your Ruby environment, or resolve dependencies between the Ruby gems.

 With the `serve` option, Jekyll watches the local files and on every save triggers an automatic build of the site.
 It also runs a mini-webserver at [http://localhost:4000/](http://localhost:4000/) so the documentation can be previewed in the browser right on [your own computer](http://localhost:4000/).

-## Publishing changes
+### Publishing changes

 If you're a developer with enough access rights to publish changes to the `gh-pages` branch, the following bash script will ease your life by applying a consistent process for website publication.
 Run this from inside your local working copy of the repo.
 The main Marlin repo also includes scripts (`mfdoc` and `mfpub`) to do all this heavy lifting for you.

-### pub-marlindoc.sh
+#### pub-marlindoc.sh

 ```bash
 #!/bin/bash